 Research and analysis

-The Tourism, Events and Visitor Economy branch collates and analyses a range of research and statistics relating to tourism in Victoria.
+The Tourism, Events and Priority Infrastructure branch collates and analyses a range of research and statistics relating to tourism in Victoria.
 Publications include domestic and international visitation and expenditure, the economic contribution of tourism, tourism forecasts and segment and market profiles.